flow-ai/flowai-api-docs/source/includes/_messaging.md

 }
 ```

 With each message you need to provide some information regarding the sender, user or as we call it, the originator of the message.

+Each originator has a `role` within the conversation.
+When sending messages to the REST API this can be either `external` or `moderator`.

+The `external` role is used to indicate the originator is a customer, end-user or external user sending a message.
+The `moderator` role is reserved for human agents or employees replying to customers or external users.

+Specifying the right role is important.
+When Flow.ai receives a message originating from a `moderator` the bot will automatically pause.

 #### Attributes